 From the World Heritage inscription for the Shrines and Temples of Nikko:

 The shrines and temples of Nikko, together with their natural surroundings, have for centuries been a sacred site known for its architectural and decorative masterpieces.
 They are closely associated with the history of the Tokugawa Shoguns.

 Nikko is a day trip from Tokyo.
 About two hours away by train, half the trip is via shinkansen (bullet train) and the other half is via a smaller commuter train.
-Nikko is a small town located in the mountains and surrounded with cedar forests.
-Nikko is a collection of Shinto and Buddhist temples built from the 16th to 19th century.
+Nikko is a small town located in the mountains and surrounded by cedar forests.
+Nikko is a collection of Shinto and Buddhist temples built from the 16th to 19th centuries.

 Visiting the Shrines and Temples of Nikko from Tokyo takes a full day, but it is probably the best example of traditional shrines and temples you can see within easy traveling distance from the city.

 The Shrines and Temples of Nikko comprise of the Toshogu and Futarasan-jinja Shrines.
 The Rinno-ji temple and the monuments in its surroundings are also included in this particular property under UNESCO World Heritage Sites in Japan.

 Toshogu is the location of the enshrinement of Ieyasu Tokugawa who was the first shogun when the Edo Shogunate flourished in the 17th and 19th centuries.
 More than 127,000 craftsmen were called in to help build the shrine.
 The “Yomei-mon Gate” consists of two stories and over 500 sculptures, on top of other beautiful and colorful decorations.

 There are 103 buildings and structures that were included in this property listing for UNESCO.
 Of the 103, 9 are National Treasures of Japan and the other 94 are all Important Cultural Properties.
 You can learn more about the shrines and temples of Nikko below.

 How to Get Here